 - International expertise, including experience attained through key leadership or management roles in a global business or responsibility for non-U.S. operations, which is important given EMC’s growth in markets around the world.

-- Each member of the standing committees of the Board of Directors evaluates the committees on which he or she serves
+- Each member of the standing committees of the Board of Directors evaluates the committees on which he or she serves; and

 Identifying Potential Director Candidates

-The Governance Committee identifies Board candidates through numerous sources, including recommendations from Directors, executive officers, and EMC shareholders, as well as professional search firms.
+The Governance Committee identifies Board candidates through numerous sources, including recommendations from directors, executive officers, and shareholders of EMC, as well as professional search firms retained from time to time to assist in identifying Board candidates.
 The Governance Committee seeks to identify those individuals most qualified to serve as Board members and considers many factors with regard to each candidate, including those described above.
 New candidates are interviewed by members of the Governance Committee and other Board members.

-EMC shareholders may recommend individuals to the Governance Committee for consideration as potential Director candidates by submitting their names and appropriate background and biographical information to the Governance Committee, 176 South Street, Hopkinton, MA 01748.
-Assuming the appropriate information is provided in a timely manner, the Governance Committee will consider these candidates in substantially the same manner as it considers other Board candidates it identifies.
-EMC shareholders may also nominate Director candidates by following the advance notice provisions of EMC’s Bylaws as described in EMC’s Proxy Statement for the 2014 Annual Meeting of Shareholders.
+EMC shareholders may recommend individuals to the Governance Committee for consideration as potential director candidates by submitting their names and appropriate background and biographical information to the Governance Committee, 176 South Street, Hopkinton, MA 01748.
+Assuming the appropriate information is timely provided, the Governance Committee will consider these candidates in substantially the same manner as it considers other Board candidates it identifies.
+EMC shareholders may also nominate director candidates by following the advance notice provisions of EMC’s Bylaws as described in EMC’s Proxy Statement for the 2015 Annual Meeting of Shareholders.

 Director and Executive Compensation

-Non-employee Directors receive cash fees and equity awards for their service.
-The Director compensation program emphasizes equity incentives, as they serve to align the interests of our Directors with those of our shareholders.
-For more information, see EMC’s Proxy Statement for the 2014 Annual Meeting of Shareholders.
+Non-employee directors receive cash fees and equity awards for their service.
+The director compensation program emphasizes equity incentives, as they serve to align the interests of our directors with those of our shareholders.
+For more information, see EMC’s Proxy Statement for the 2015 Annual Meeting of Shareholders.

 Our executive compensation programs are based on strong pay-for-performance practices that require the attainment of challenging goals designed to drive profitable revenue growth and market share gains.
 We believe achievement of these goals will create long-term shareholder value.
-Some goals set for senior managers are related to sustainability, including goals for innovation, customer satisfaction, and talent management as well as execution of sustainability initiatives in areas for which they have substantial responsibility.
+Members of our executive leadership team were eligible to receive semi-annual cash bonuses contingent upon achievement of a number of shared and individual performance goals under the 2014 Executive Management by Objectives Plan.
+The Compensation Committee assigned shared goals to the executive leadership team, including a goal to increase employee engagement.
+Senior managers also had goals related to sustainability, including goals for innovation, customer satisfaction, and talent management as well as execution of sustainability initiatives in areas for which they have substantial responsibility.
 In addition, our governance structure for hardware and software products includes sustainability criteria that senior managers and executives are accountable for as part of the successful release of these products.

 Contacting the Board

-To enable open communications, we provide various means for shareholders and other interested parties to contact the non-management Directors, the Audit Committee, and the Compensation Committee.
+To facilitate open communications, we provide various means for shareholders and other interested parties to contact the non-management directors, the Audit Committee, and the Compensation Committee.
 The Board strives to provide clear, candid, and timely responses to any substantive communication it receives.
-To build constructive, informed relationships with shareholders and encourage transparency and accountability, Directors may also be available for dialogue with shareholders from time to time, as appropriate, and the Lead Director is available for consultation and direct communication if requested by major shareholders.
-During 2013, members of EMC management dialogued and met with stakeholders on a variety of topics.
+To build constructive, informed relationships with shareholders and encourage transparency and accountability, directors may also be available for dialogue with shareholders from time to time, as appropriate, and the Lead Director is available for consultation and direct communication if requested by major shareholders.
+During 2014, members of EMC’s Board of Directors and management dialogued and met with stakeholders on a variety of topics.
 To learn more, visit Stakeholder Engagement.